 Can you imagine having to make this decision?
-Yet, my colleagues all over the city and I faced this every single day.
+Yet, my col-

 We asked for help from the international community many times.
 We communicated with U.N. agencies.
 We risked our safety and that of our families by appearing on international media.
 We did everything we could, yet help never arrived.